stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 The wireframe terrain model is useful for visually testing the tesselation shader but we would like to be able to toggle between filled and wireframe modes.
 This implies the following new requirements:

-1. The _polygon mode_ is a property of the rasterizer pipeline stage which requires _two_ pipelines.
+1. The _polygon mode_ is a property of the rasterizer pipeline stage which means the terrain needs _two_ pipelines.

 2. However both pipelines will be identical except for the polygon mode, ideally we would prefer to _override_ this property in the builder to avoid having to repeat all the common configuration.

-3. Multiple pipelines can be created in one operation (the current implementation is limited to a single pipeline).
+3. We note that Vulkan supports the creation of multiple pipelines in one operation but the current implementation is limited to a single pipeline.

 4. Additionally Vulkan supports _derivative_ pipelines which provides a hint to the hardware that a derived (or child) pipeline shares common properties with its parent, potentially improving performance when pipelines are instantiated and when switching pipeline bindings in the render sequence.